team-balloonicorn/ria-hope/README.md

 - fontsize branch is outdated

 ## To Do
-- favicon from logo
+- merge favi branch
-- helping you find ground section
+- helping you find ground section is only mobile size - make responsive.
+Branch is 'ground'